 Registration for Correctional Mental Health Care Conference*

-* Members of the Academy of Correctional Health Professionals and the American College of Correctional Physicians receive a $25 discount on early, regular and on-site rates.
+* Members of the Academy of Correctional Health Professionals and the American College of Correctional Physicians receive a $25 discount on early and regular rates.
 These groups are independent of NCCHC and the discounts are offered as a courtesy.
 New in 2017: CCHPs are eligible for a $25 discount on all NCCHC conference registration rates.